 Veterans Receiving Educational Benefits

 Veterans or other individuals who receive educational benefits from the Veterans’ Administration remain eligible for those benefits as long as they remain in good academic standing at City College at Montana State University Billings and are permitted to continue in college.
-All veterans eligible to receive benefits should report to the coordinator of Veterans’ Affairs upon arrival on campus.
+All veterans eligible to receive benefits should report to the coordinator of Veterans’ Affairs prior to each term of enrollment to re-certify.

 Students at City College at Montana State University Billings are expected to do their own work in their own words and with their own ideas.
 If they quote or paraphrase the words of others, they are expected to indicate whom it is they are quoting or paraphrasing.
 An instructor who believes that a student has claimed the work of someone else as his or her own may take what steps he or she wishes up to failing the student and referring the student to others on campus for further discipline.
-The online Student Handbook contains more detailed information about the policy on Academic Dishonesty, available on the web: www.msubillings.edu/vcsa/studenthandbook.htm
+Please refer to Academic Conduct Guidelines and Grievance Procedures for Students: www.msubillings.edu/provost/pdf/academic-affairs-policies-and-procedures.pdf

 Fresh Start Option